-Director, East Asia Group, Asian Institute
+Director, East Asia Group

-Professor, Department of Political Science & Asian Institute
+Assistant Professor, Department of Political Science

 Room 222N, 1 Devonshire Place

-Lynette Ong is Associate Professor of Political Science at the University of Toronto, jointly appointed by the Department of Political Science and the Asian Institute, Munk School of Global Affairs.
+I am Associate Professor of Political Science at the University of Toronto, jointly appointed by the Department of Political Science and the Asian Institute, Munk School of Global Affairs.

-Her book, “Prosper or Perish: The Political Economy of Credit and Fiscal Systems in Rural China” was published by Cornell University Press in 2012.
-Her publications have appeared in Comparative Politics, International Political Science Review, China Quarterly, Pacific Affairs, Asian Survey and the Journal of East Asian Studies.
-Her opinion pieces have also appeared in the Foreign Affairs, Far Eastern Economic Review, China Economic Review, China Economic Quarterly, East Asia Forum, Asia Sentinel, New Mandala and Asia Times Online.
+My book, Prosper or Perish: The Political Economy of Credit and Fiscal Systems in Rural China was published by Cornell University Press in 2012.
+My publications have appeared in Comparative Politics, International Political Science Review, China Quarterly, Pacific Affairs, Asian Survey and the Journal of East Asian Studies.

-Her research were and are currently funded by SSHRC, European Union, Connaught Committee, Chiang Ching-Kuo Foundation, Association of Asian Studies, and International Center for Tax and Development at Sussex University.
+My research were and are currently funded by SSHRC, European Union, Connaught Committee, Chiang Ching-Kuo Foundation, Association of Asian Studies, and International Center for Tax and Development at Sussex University.